griddynamics/Behavior-Analytic-Starter-Kit/docs/Developer-Guide--Behavior-Analytics-Platform--Ganglia-monitoring.md

 Ganglia monitoring
 ------------------

 We use [Ganglia](http://ganglia.sourceforge.net) as metric collector and storage.
-Ganglia receives metrics directly from Hadoop.
+Ganglia already has preconfigured templates for Hadoop monitoring and receives metrics directly from Hadoop.
+Ganglia also collects custom metrics (counters) from MapReduce jobs.
 It’s recommended to install rrdcache to improve performance.
 See [Ganglia documentation](http://sourceforge.net/apps/trac/ganglia/wiki/ganglia_documents) to learn more.
 Ganglia collects following metric groups:
 * CPU metrics
 * Disk metrics